JGCS22/ezpass/README.md

 I wanted to output to a pdf but it seemed quite annoying trying to convert a .txt file to a .pdf file

-I probably won't work on this anymore because there's more interesting projects Next is creating an ftp server with a raspberry pi.